00labs/huma-monorepo/0_doc/2.0-docs/about-huma/what-is-huma.md

 # What is Huma?

 Huma is the first **PayFi network** - powering real-world payment financing with T+0 on-chain settlement.
 Huma connects global capital to high-quality real-world payment assets such as cross-border settlements, card payments, and payroll advances.
-Backed by strategic partners, including **Solana, Circle, Stellar Development Foundation (SDF), Galaxy Digital**, and others - with over **$7 Billion** in on-chain transactions, Huma delivers institutional-grade credit infrastructure to DeFi, making real yield instant, transparent, and permissionless.
+Backed by strategic partners, including **Solana, Circle, Stellar Development Foundation (SDF), Galaxy Digital**, and others - with over **$7 billion** in on-chain transactions, Huma delivers institutional-grade credit infrastructure to DeFi, making real yield instant, transparent, and permissionless.

 The Huma Protocol is offered in two forms: